High-power readout of a transmon qubit using a nonlinear coupling: Readout performance

 Once again, this definition can be extended to account for leakage.
 Thresholds are added to discriminate between the computational space and the leakage states for $m_1$ and for $m_2$.
-All the probabilities are thus re-computed to differentiate between the three ``states'' $\ket{0}$, $\ket{1}$, $\ket{l}$ and are noted $\proba_{3s}(m_1,m_2)$.
+All the probabilities are re-computed and noted $\proba_{3s}(m_1,m_2)$.
 Furthermore, the qubit starts from a thermal state so it can be in a leakage state even before the readout pulse $m_1$.
 Since the QNDness should only quantify the effect of the readout on computational states $\ket{0}$ and $\ket{1}$, the data points where $m_1=l$ are post-selected out.
 The points where $m_2=l$ are kept in the statistics and counted as errors.
 The resulting QNDness is $P^\text{ps}_\text{QND}=[\proba_{3s}(0,0)+\proba_{3s}(1,1)]/[1-\proba_{3s}(l,0)-\proba_{3s}(l,1)-\proba_{3s}(l,l)]=96.7\pm0.2$\%.
 In both cases, our QNDness is above 96\%, even though the readout power is at 89 photons.
 At such populations in the readout mode, one could expect instead that the QNDness would plummet due to exchanges of energy causing qubit decoherence \cite{Walter2017,Swiadek2024}.

 To further understand how the readout performance is affected by the readout power, we perform QNDness measurements while sweeping the readout pulse's parameters.
-The pulse sequence is the same as in Fig. \ref{fig:qnd_vs_params}(a), however the duration $T_\text{r}$ and readout power $\bar{n}_r$ of the readout pulses are swept simultaneously.
+The pulse sequence is the same as in Fig. \ref{fig:qnd_vs_params}(a), however the duration $T_r$ and number of photons $\bar{n}_r$ of the two readout pulses are swept simultaneously.
 The value of $P_\text{QND}$ is computed for each parameter value, using the first definition.
-The errors $1-P_\text{QND}$ are plotted as function of $T_\text{r}$ and $\bar{n}_r$ in Fig. \ref{fig:qnd_vs_params}(b).
+The errors $1-P_\text{QND}$ are plotted as function of $T_r$ and $\bar{n}_r$ in Fig. \ref{fig:qnd_vs_params}(b).

 The results show a large plateau up to 300 photons with less than 4\% QNDness errors.
 Our optimal readout parameters fall within this region.
 The plateau is delimited by four limiting cases.
 At short pulse duration and at low pulse power, the SNR plummets and so the overlap between the $\ket{0}$ and $\ket{1}$ gaussians induces assignment errors for $m_1$ and $m_2$.
 At long readout duration, the finite $T_1$ starts inducing relaxation errors between $m_1$ and $m_2$, increasing $\proba(1,0)$.
 At very high readout powers, around 400 photons, the large readout photon population causes non-QND errors in the device.